po5/memo/README.md

 Writes an entry for the current file.
 Intended for manual bookmarking with `enabled=no`.

 Navigation keybinds for vanilla menu can be configured through `script-opts/memo.conf`.

+## Script messages
+Just like the keybindings above, script messages can also be bound to keys in `input.conf`.
+Example usage: `H script-message-to memo memo-dirs "My-Movies|pattern:TV Shows/.-/|Anime"`

+`memo-dirs (path_prefixes)`
+Similar to `memo-history`, but instead of files it shows the directories of recent files.
+It optionally takes in custom path prefixes as a parameter with the same syntax as the option of the same name.
+If no custom path prefixes are provided, the ones from the config are used.

 ## uosc menus and buttons
 Adding a menu: append ` #!
 History` to your `input.conf` keybind, or use this for a menu-only config.